You can use one or more of these methods to help reduce neck pain:

 Unwanted feelings, such as frustration, resentment, and stress, are often a result of chronic pain.
 These feelings and emotions can worsen your neck pain.

-Ask your health care provider about prescribing medicines to help you manage your chronic pain.
+Ask your provider about prescribing medicines to help you manage your chronic pain.
 Some with ongoing neck pain take narcotics to control the pain.
-It is best if only one health care provider is prescribing your narcotic pain medicines.
+It is best for you if only one provider is prescribing your narcotic pain medicines.

-If you have chronic neck pain, ask your health care provider about a referral to a:
+If you have chronic neck pain, ask your provider about a referral to a:

 - Rheumatologist (an expert in arthritis and joint disease)